alberto-lorente/RorschIA_07-04/README.txt

 - Next, you will be asked to write the path of the file.
 Since you will have copy-pasted the file to the current folder, you just have to write the name of the file, for example, "my_file.txt", and press enter.
 After a few seconds, you should get a mini-report in the terminal.

+Alternatively, you can just run the Prototype_07-04.ipynb notebook and input your text file location there.

 Some considerations: